 Which cruise lines sail from the Port of Southampton?

-There are many major cruise lines that sail from the Port of Southampton.
-These include:
+Many major cruise lines sail from the Port of Southampton, including:

 - Royal Caribbean